WojciechBylica/personal-homepage/README.md

 ### Description.

-personal-homepage is presenting my frondend portfolio.
+It is a personal-homepage which presents my frontend portfolio.

 ### Technologies and concepts used in personal-homepage.